shriharbalaji/python-basic-problems/README.md

 # python-basic-problems
-Some basic python problems which i have solve
+Some basic python problems which i have solved